virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ```
 @@!

-The `script` action provides an ability to execute Jelastic API in custom scripts.
-Therefore, it is easy to manage Jelastic environments by `scripts`.
+The `script` action provides an ability to execute Virtuozzo PaaS API in custom scripts.
+Therefore, it is easy to manage Virtuozzo PaaS environments by `scripts`.
-There are [ready-to-go solutions](/samples/#complex-ready-to-go-solutions) certified by Jelastic team.
+There are [ready-to-go solutions](/samples/#complex-ready-to-go-solutions) certified by Virtuozzo PaaS team.

 !!! note
-    Learn more about using <a href="http://docs.jelastic.com/api" target="_blank">Jelastic Cloud API</a>.
+    Learn more about using <a href="http://docs.jelastic.com/api" target="_blank">Virtuozzo PaaS Cloud API</a>.

 ### setGlobals